nextcloud/documentation/developer_manual/app/info.rst

 owncloud
 ========
-Defines minimum and maximum versions of the Nextcloud core.
+**Required**: Defines minimum and maximum versions of the Nextcloud core.
 In case undefined the values will be taken from the tag 'requiremin'.

 Deprecated